scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         format.
 Try to support them

 -   2-Sept-2002
-    -   When in no-x mode, fontforge did not notice any arguments (except -script).
+    -   When in no-x mode, websharpstudios did not notice any arguments (except -script).
 It will now notice -version, -usage and -help.
     -   The PS Names check box would be visible when generating otf fonts.
 It should not have been.
-    -   If a font contained multiple encodings for the same character, then generating an otf font from it would crash fontforge.
+    -   If a font contained multiple encodings for the same character, then generating an otf font from it would crash websharpstudios.
     -   There is now a proper french translation of the ui (Merci Pierre Hanser!)
-    -   Under cygwin, FontForge would fail to find internet explorer/netscape (because not in user's path) and if it did find them would try to invoke them with a cygwin style name (ie.
+    -   Under cygwin, websharpstudios would fail to find internet explorer/netscape (because not in user's path) and if it did find them would try to invoke them with a cygwin style name (ie.
-        /usr/local/share/doc/fontforge/overview.html rather than
+        /usr/local/share/doc/websharpstudios/overview.html rather than
-        c:\\cygwin\\usr/local/share/doc/fontforge/overview.html )
+        c:\\cygwin\\usr/local/share/doc/websharpstudios/overview.html )
     -   Added a preference item to allow you to control whether a mapping file from glyph ids to character names is produced along with ttf and otf fonts.